-Why is a PHASE II Important to Commercial Property Owners?Avant Environmental and Ed Baltzer understand Phase II site assessments.
+Why is a PHASE II Important to Commercial Property Owners?Avant Environmental and Edward Baltzer understand Phase II site assessments.

 WHAT IS A PHASE II?

 If environmental contamination is discovered or suspected, a Phase II site assessment is often performed to determine the extent of contamination across the property.
 A Phase II environmental site assessment, also called a Phase 2 ESA, a second-level assessment, or a Phase 2 investigation, is an environmental study of real property in which soil, soil vapor, groundwater, air, building materials, products, wastes, or other materials are measured, sampled, or otherwise characterized.
 This can include soil borings, monitoring well installations, piezometers, soil sampling, excavations including exploratory pits or trenches, soil vapor monitoring, indoor air quality measurements, asbestos inspections, geophysical surveys, or other intrusive or non-intrusive exploratory techniques.
 General approaches to performing Phase Two assessments are defined by ASTM International in their standard ASTM E-1903-11, Standard Practice for Environmental Site Assessments: Phase II Environmental Site Assessment Process.
 Since every property is different and since there are so many types of land uses, every Phase II investigation is unique.
 This is why it is very important that you choose a company that has a full understanding of all assessment techniques relevant to the contamination on your property.
 Too much investigation work wastes time and money, while too little investigation work can result in an over- or under-estimate of the volume of contaminated materials present.
 Using an ideal approach can swiftly give you detailed information on just exactly what your particular contamination issues are, which can facilitate a rapid remedial design.